ggrossvi/dream-catcher/README.md

 ## Challenges

 Due to unforseen circumstances our group dropped down to 2 active participats at the end.
 This was challenging because of the short amount of time of the hackathon.
 We had to pivot at the end from our original vision to something more pared down.

+# Future Tech Additions

+In addition to the future iterations we listed above we would like to include

+- Log in functionality (LinkedIn)
+- Key vault
+- Load Balancing
+- Containers
+- CI/CD